Skip to Content

 Because there are other reasons you could spot two weeks from your period, it’s important to be conscious of early pregnancy signs.
 This may be difficult especially if you are not expecting a pregnancy.

-If you’ve had sexual intercourse with these symptoms, it’s likely you are already pregnant.
+If you’ve had unprotected sexual intercourse with these symptoms, it’s possible you are already pregnant.

 However, symptoms are not enough to tell if you are pregnant or not.
-You should confirm with a reliable pregnancy kit.
+You should confirm with a reliable pregnancy test.

 3. You started having period for the first time